takaakit/design-pattern-examples-in-java/README.md

 Usage
 -----
-* Select model elements on the model browser of Astah, and press the "Generate code" button to generate.
+1. Select model elements on the model browser of Astah.
+2. Click the **Generate code** button.
-* The generated code has "User Code Area".
-The "User Code Area" is the area enclosed by "˅" and "˄".
-Handwritten code written in the "User Code Area" remains after a re-generation.
+   The generated code has **User Code Area**.
+The User Code Area is the area enclosed by "˅" and "˄".
+Handwritten code written in the User Code Area remains after a re-generation.
-* You can run the program from "Main.java" for each Design Pattern.
+3. Run the program from **Main.java** for each Design Pattern.

-* For detailed usage of the tools, please see [Astah Manual](http://astah.net/manual) and [M PLUS plug-in Tips](https://sites.google.com/view/m-plus-plugin/tips).
+For detailed usage of the tools, please see [Astah Manual](http://astah.net/manual) and [M PLUS plug-in Tips](https://sites.google.com/view/m-plus-plugin/tips).

 ![](screenshots/Usage.gif "Usage")